 - 14.7.1 The District shall make every effort to assign bargaining unit members no more than three (3) preparations unless agreed to by the member and in consultation with the ESTA Building President. - 14.8 The District and the Association agree to find a means by which they can provide certificated librarian services for each site excluding on-site continuation schools. - 14.9 All teachers shall be notified of their tentative assignment for the ensuing school year on or before July 1.
 In departments with declining enrollment/staff, such notice may be "unassigned-pending staff determination."
 If any known changes should occur after July 1, the affected teachers shall be re-notified as to such changes as soon as possible. - 14.10 Recognizing that teacher attendance is important to the continuity of instruction, the district will make every effort to conduct required workshops during special schedules or inservice days. - 14.11 The District will make every effort to hire a new teacher whenever the need in a subject area at one (1) site reaches a .60 FTE.
-Should a suitable candidate not be available, sixth (6th) period assignments will first be offered to properly credentialed permanent teachers.
-If it becomes necessary to offer the position to a temporary or probationary teacher, an ESTA representative will be involved in the process. - 14.12 Department chairpersons shall be confirmed by a simple majority vote of all members within a department at each site.
+Should a suitable candidate not be available, sixth (6th) period assignments will first be offered to properly credentialed teachers.
+If the district offers the position to a temporary or probationary teacher, an ESTA representative will be involved in the process. - 14.12 Department chairpersons shall be confirmed by a simple majority vote of all members within a department at each site.
 The principal will submit one (1) name (or more in the event of co-chairs) for a yes or no vote by the members of the department.
 Should a majority of the department members vote no, the principal shall submit one (1) new name (or more in the event of co-chairs) and proceed with the same voting process.
 If the vote results in a tie, the principal may cast the tie-breaking vote.
 The voting shall be by secret ballot.
 Voting shall be monitored by the site principal and an ESTA representative.
 Submission of names and voting shall continue until the selection is successful.

-, 14.12.1 1 14.12.1 The selection will be held every two (2) years on even- 2 numbered years.
+1 14.12.1 The selection will be held every two (2) years on even- 2 numbered years.
 The selection will follow the process outlined 3 in 14.11.
 This selection process shall occur between April 15 4 and April 30 of those even-numbered years, and the transition 5 shall become effective July 1 of those years.
-6 14.12.2 Any department chair position that becomes open will be filled 7 using the process outlined in 14.11 above.
+6 14.12.2 Any department chair position that becomes open will be filled 7 using the process outlined in 14.12 above.

-ARTICLE 15 1 Class Size 2 3 15.1 The maximum department class sizes by school will be as follows: 4 Department Class Size Art......29 5 6 7 English......30 8 World Language ......29 9 Home Economics Careers & Technology......29 10 11 Mathematics......32 12 Performing Arts ......30 13 • Band, Choir, Drama excepted Physical Education......42 14 15 Reading • Improvement & Development......20 16 • Other, Non-Remedial ......30 17 18 Safety Education, HCD, Health Education, 19 Freshman Orientation, State Requirements/ 20 21 Science 32 22 Social Science......32
+ARTICLE 15 1 Class Size 2 3 15.1 The maximum department class sizes by school will be as follows: 4 Department Class Size 5 6 7 English......30 8 World Language29 9 Home Economics Careers & Technology......29 10 Mathematics......32 11 12 Performing Arts30 13 • Band, Choir, Orchestra, excepted 14 15 16 Physical Education.....42 17 Reading 18 • Improvement & Development......20 • Other, Non-Remedial30 19 20 Safety Education, HCD, Health Education, 21 Freshman Orientation, State Requirements/ 22